TodePond/TodePondDotCom/wikiblogarden/better-computing/dynamicland/website/new/readme.md

 I love the new dynamicland website because it opens up so much great work and research and exploration to all of us out here in the real world.

-and it's allowing me to learn a lot, and im now about to speak about it in detail with lots of people i respect.
+and it's allowing me to learn a lot, and im now able to speak about it in detail with lots of people i respect.

 for me, it shows the value and importance of normalising sharing scrappy fiddles! the website does it, and it's what I'm trying to do now.

-it's just the beginning, and I'm looking forward to what's next

 <br>